fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > \- Matti Luukkainen

 When developing with containers, we need to learn new tools for debugging since we can not just "console.log" everything.
-When code has a bug you may often be in a state where at least something works so you can work forward from that.
+When code has a bug, you may often be in a state where at least something works so you can work forward from that.
 Configuration most often is in either of the two states: 1. working or 2. broken.
-We'll go over a few tools to help when your application is in the latter state.
+We will go over a few tools that can help when your application is in the latter state.

-When developing software, you can safely progress step by step, all the time verifying that what you have coded, behaves as expeced.
-This is often not the case when doing configurations, the configuration one is writing is often broken until when it is finished.
+When developing software, you can safely progress step by step, all the time verifying that what you have coded behaves as expected.
+Often, this is not the case when doing configurations.
+The configuration you may be writing can be broken until the moment it is finished.
 So when you write a long docker-compose.yml or Dockerfile and it does not work, you need to take a moment and think about the various ways you could confirm something is working.

 <i>Question Everything</i> is still applicable here.
 As said in [part 3](/en/part3/saving_data_to_mongo_db): The key is to be systematic.
 Since the problem can exist anywhere, <i>you must question everything</i>, and eliminate all possible sources of error one by one.

-For myself the most important method of debugging is stopping and thinking about what I'm trying to accomplish instead of just bashing my head at the problem.
-Often there is a simple alternate solution or quick google search that will get me moving forward.
+For myself, the most valuable method of debugging is stopping and thinking about what I'm trying to accomplish instead of just bashing my head at the problem.
+Often there is a simple, alternate, solution or quick google search that will get me moving forward.

 #### exec